|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Still yet to be completed is the dashcam mount re-config, which unfortunately will probably have to wait until later next week.
 My travel schedule for this eastern US trip has been fairly tight - and with a full day planned on Friday in Charleston, followed by the return trip to STL on Saturday, there won't be enough time to sit down and do the project right until Sunday evening at the earliest.

-The rushed travel schedule also means I haven't had time to put together the first weather expedition forecast and probability table, which I may finally have time for on Sunday afternoon after returning to New Baden.
+The rushed travel schedule also means I haven't had time to put together the first storm observing expedition forecast and probability table, which I may finally have time for on Sunday afternoon after returning to New Baden.
 What I can say is that models show the general upper air pattern possibly beginning to favor severe weather again sometime late next week.
 I still have my concerns about moisture return - but I haven't looked at things closely enough to form a strong opinion one way or another.
 All I can say now is just to stay tuned for an update on Sunday!

 |Dan thought I would give you the heads up on this one.
 They are trying to bring shuttle Discovery home tomorrow morning.
 If weather allows on the first attempt it will come right over your home town between 8,00am and 8.45am for a landing in Florida at 8.52am all times are EST|